pelusa-v/local-git-help/README.md

 # Local Git help
 Tool to change local git account easily
 ## Configure local environment:
-- Create a configuration file in "~" path:
+- Create a configuration file in "~" path with your git accounts:

 ```json
 [